nanobox-io/nanobox-guides/articles/php/wordpress/boxfile-explained.md

 ```

 ### extensions
 The Nanobox PHP engine is designed to keep environments light, installing only the extensions necessary to run your app.
-The only extensions necessary for WordPress to function are the following:
+The extensions necessary for WordPress to function are the following:

 | Extension | Purpose                                                       |
 |:----------|:--------------------------------------------------------------|